mdave16/mdave16.github.io/_posts/2016-08-02-a glimpse of a rabbit.md

 ---
-title: Make A Million
+title: A glimpse of a rabbit
 tags:
   - Warwick
   - Soft Mathematics
 ---
- A glimpse of a rabbit

 I just started my URSS with being given a complicated title and some papers I don't understand.
 I'm told it's actually very simple, but from the outside it certainly doesn't feel so.